Khonsu-CTF/2022-BuckeyeCTF/README.md

 <p align="center">
   <img src="images/checkPGN.png">
 </p>
 ...but the question is, what do we do next ?
 How to extract manually the information we're looking for from this data ?
-I've found a preliminary answer on this article [How to decode CAN BUS messages](https://www.linkedin.com/pulse/how-decode-can-bus-messages-molie-tudor-mihai).
-I've summarized below with an example from our case what I've learned there and that could be useful to us :
+I've found a preliminary answer on this <a href="https://www.linkedin.com/pulse/how-decode-can-bus-messages-molie-tudor-mihai">article</a> that I've summarized below with an example from our case what I've learned there and that could be useful to us :
 <p align="center">
   <img src="images/analyzePGN1.png">
 </p>